cere-io/sdk-android/readme.md

 See [dcendents](https://github.com/dcendents/android-maven-gradle-plugin)

-On github project go to releases and create new release with same version as in cere_sdk/build.gradle
+On github project go to releases and create new release with same version as in root build.gradle
 ```
-defaultConfig{
-  versionName "1.0.0"
-}
+project.ext.set("versionName", "1.0.0")
 ```